Cyfrin/audit-checklist/readme.md

 ## Contribution
 We welcome contributions from the community.
 Issues and pull requests are encouraged.
-Contribution can be made from the Solodit website as well in a more user-friendly format.
+Contributions can be made from the Solodit website in a more user-friendly format as well.
 Please check out our [contribution guidelines](./CONTRIBUTING.md) for more details.

 ## Acknowledgements